-A stretch of tiny villages along the coastline of Indonesia‘s most famous island of Bali, Amed is laid-back and charmingly modest: a world away from the hustle of the island’s busier tourist destinations such as Seminyak.
+Amed is a stretch of tiny villages along the coastline of Bali, Indonesia‘s most famous island, in Southeast Asia.
+Laid-back and charmingly modest, the area is a world away from the hustle of the island’s busier tourist destinations such as Seminyak.
 Here are seven of the most blissful things to do in Amed, Bali.

 So where exactly is Amed in Bali?
 It’s on the coast of east Bali.
 From Bali’s Ngurah Rai International Airport in Denpasar to Amed, it’s two and a half hours by taxi, and around the same travel time from where we were in Ubud to Amed.
 However there is a beautiful stop along the way.

 On the way to Amed, Bali things to do include visiting temples and tourist attractions.
 Halfway through our journey from Ubud to Amed, our taxi driver took us to the Tirta Gangga water palace.
 Here, you can wander around the peaceful gardens and fountains, and hop between paving stones like lily pads across the main pond.

 Even though it’s one of Bali’s more off-the-beaten-track locations, there are many places to stay in Amed, from beautiful beach resorts to humble guest houses.
 When deciding where to stay in Amed, we ended up choosing Jemeluk Bay, a 15 minute walk from the village where the Amed area takes its name.

 Here, there are a number of hotels and accommodation options to suit different budgets.
 We chose Dharma Yoga, a spacious, sunny and affordable homestay with reliable WiFi connection, managed by the delightful manager, Ketut.
 The upstairs rooms have a large balcony overlooking the sea.
 Every day we enjoyed the glorious sunrises.

 Bask on the black sand at Amed beach